 What are browser extensions, and do I need to pay for them?

 Browser extensions are program shortcuts that are designed to work alongside your browser to enhance your online experience, much like the apps you download to your smartphone.
 In the past these extensions cost about $5 per year, but most are now free.
 We had a hard time finding any paid extensions.
-We did notice that the most popular browser extensions Firefox users downloaded were adblockers and expense trackers, while most Chrome users downloaded educational apps, like Grammarly, and games.
-Keep in mind that Microsoft Edge doesn’t support third-party browser extensions.
+We did notice that the most popular browser extensions Firefox users downloaded were adblockers and expense trackers, while most Chrome and Edge users downloaded educational apps, like Grammarly, and games.